The importance of Skill acquisition in Third World countries

-For the right skill to be acquired and in accordance with best practices, the relevant infrastructures must be provided.
+For the right skills to be acquired and in accordance with best practices, the relevant infrastructures must be provided.
 For example, science students should be provided with state of the art equipment in the laboratories and libraries should be packed with books that are not obsolete.
 The curriculum must extend its tentacles to include vocational carpentry, hairdressing, fashion designing, photography, electrical and mechanical repairs – the list is endless.
 And after school, the National Youth Service Corps (NYSC) must do more to orientate serving youth corp members towards seeking alternative employment options, in particular, self-employment.

 What is the state of unemployment in Nigeria?

-According to the National Bureau of Statistics (NBS), Nigeria’s unemployment rate rose to 14.2 percent in the 4th quarter, compared to 13.9 percent in the third quarter of 2016; during the period under review, the population of unemployed increased from 27.12 million in the 3rd quarter to 28.58 million persons in the 4th quarter, representing an increase in the number of unemployed labour force by 351,015 persons.
+According to the National Bureau of Statistics (NBS), Nigeria’s unemployment rate rose to 14.2 percent in the 4th quarter, compared to 13.9 percent in the third quarter of 2016; during the period under review, the population of unemployed increased from 27.12 million in the 3rd quarter to 28.58 million persons in the 4th quarter, representing an increase in the number of the unemployed labour force by 351,015 persons.
 Of this number, both unemployment and underemployment rates continued to be highest for persons aged 15 to 34.
 The age bracket, by and large, represents the youth population in the country.
 One can go on reeling off the unemployment and underemployment statistics, as no doubt the figures are alarming.